John Preston Music Awards

 Applications for this award to be submitted by students with:

-- a short statement of how they intend to use the money and what the intended outcomes would be
+- a short statement of how they intend to use the money and intended outcomes.

 - endorsement from their Personal Academic Tutor.